Equipment Loans: The Base Figures

 What Kind of Equipment Loans do These Companies Provide?

 There are two types of lenders featured on this page.
 Dedicated equipment finance lenders and all-purpose specialist SME lenders.
 The former are used to providing business equipment finance, it’s their bread & butter.
 The nature of the latter is that they are happy to finance small businesses for any purpose, so long as they meet their lending criteria.
-It may be for working capital, equipment, paying taxes or any other purpose.
+It may be for working capital, equipment, paying ATO debt or any other purpose.
 That means that all of the following forms of financing are readily available to the business owner.

 Popular Sectors for Equipment Loan Applications